Decentralized-ID/decentralized-id.github.io/identity-github.md

 JSON for Linked Data
 * <a href="https://github.com/digitalbazaar/flex-ledger" target="_blank">/digitalbazaar/flex-ledger</a> - Forked from web-payments/flex-ledger
 A decentralized Linked Data Ledger for the Web

+## /WebOfTrustInfo

+>The Web of Trust is a buzzword for a new model of decentralized self-sovereign identity.
+It’s a phrase that dates back almost twenty-five years, the classic definition derives from PGP.

+\#RebootingWebOfTrust holds bi-annual design workshops where many of the ideas in SSI\DID were formed.

+In advance of each workshop, all participants produce a one-or-two page topic paper on either:

+* A specific problem that they wanted to solve with a web-of-trust solution, and why current solutions (PGP or CA-based PKI) can't address the problem?
+*  A specific solution related to the web-of-trust that you'd like others to use or contribute to?

+The workshop itself also produces technical whitepapers, this Repository holds a record of the progression of thought in SSI, since November, 2015.

+* <a href="Rebooting-Web-of-Trust.md">One Page List of RWoT Literature</a>
+* <a href="https://github.com/WebOfTrustInfo/self-sovereign-identity" target="_blank">/WebOfTrustInfo/self-sovereign-identity</a> - Articles and documents associated with designing and implementing identity technology using self-sovereign identity principles
+* <a href="https://github.com/WebOfTrustInfo/website" target="_blank">/WebOfTrustInfo/website</a> - Website for http://www.WebOfTrust.info
+* <a href="https://github.com/WebOfTrustInfo/community-resilience" target="_blank">/WebOfTrustInfo/community-resilience</a> - Rebooting Web of Trust Community Resilience Team
+* <a href="https://github.com/WebOfTrustInfo/satyrn" target="_blank">/WebOfTrustInfo/satyrn</a> - A Markdown-based JavaScript Sandbox
+* <a href="https://github.com/WebOfTrustInfo/sss" target="_blank">/WebOfTrustInfo/sss</a> - Library for the Shamir secret sharing scheme
+  - Forked from dsprenkels/sss
+* <a href="https://github.com/WebOfTrustInfo/verifiable-news" target="_blank">/WebOfTrustInfo/verifiable-news</a> - TBD: W3C Credentials Community Group repository for curbing "social bots" and mitigating the spread of online misinformation and "fake news".
+* <a href="https://github.com/WebOfTrustInfo/portable-reputation-toolkit" target="_blank">/WebOfTrustInfo/portable-reputation-toolkit</a>

 ### RWoT Design Workshop [**^**](#contents)